 |Online||Session 2||Session 2|

-Introduces students to systems analysis, input output analysis, and life cycle assessment approaches to examine complex resource recovery solutions in local and global contexts.
+Introduces students to systems analysis, input output analysis, and lifecycle assessment approaches to examine complex resource recovery solutions in local and global contexts.
 Students will gain a deep understanding of social and economic processes and pressures that challenge resource recovery.
-This unit is underpinned by the overriding philosophy of source reduction in the first instance.
+This unit is underpinned by the overriding philosophy of source reduction of waste generation.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 Learning outcomes and graduate attributes

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|